agsdot/eltuxNet/README.md

 A repository for project files for the eltux.net domain .

-License Apache v2
+License BSD